Horia-F/Ctf-Writeups/picoCTF/Forensics/CanYouSee/writeup.md

 ## Solution

-I unziped the picture and used exiftool on it and noticed a base64 string
+I unziped the picture, used exiftool on it and noticed a base64 string

 ![](./assets/step2.png)